 Set a Project (Local or Remote)

-tx set command allows you to configure and edit your Transifex project files on your computer.
+tx set command allows you to configure and edit your Transifex project files (ie. the configuration of the Transifex Client) on your computer.
 This can be done using either local files or files already on Transifex.

-Setting the auto-local can be used to set up your config file using files already on your computer.
-The project must already exist on the Transifex server, so if you haven't already created it, login to the web interface and do so before continuing.
+The project must already exist on the Transifex server (usually, an empty one), so if you haven't already created it, login to the web interface and do so before continuing.

 $ tx set --auto-local -r <project_slug.resource_slug> '<expr>' --source-lang en --type PO [--source-file <file>]

 project_slug.resource_slug: Your project and resource 'slugs', separated by a dot.
 These are the strings found on your project's URL and together they uniquely identify your translatable resource.
 For example, if you have a URL such as

 www.transifex.com/projects/p/myproject/resource/myresource/, the unique slug will be

 source_lang: This is the source language of your resource, such as 'en' for English.
 This is the language you selected, when you created your project at Transifex.

 expr: An expression which reflects the file/directory structure of your translation files.
 The expression must be in quotes and contain the <lang> keyword, denoting where the file paths differentiate per language, for example: translations/po/<lang>.po.